 SuperearthsSuperearths are much like terrestrials, only heavier and thus have some specific features common terrestrials lack.
 In essence, a superearth is a planet that has a mass over three Earth masses; the upper limit is variable and depends on temperature, as colder worlds accumulate heavy atmospheres typical for gas giants much easier than hotter ones.
 Think the upper limit to be seven to ten or twelve Earth masses, more for hotter worlds, less for colder.
 Okay, so what makes super-Earths different?

 Giant planetsThese planets are so huge that they are dominated by powerful hydrogen atmospheres they are capable of holding.
 Under high pressure, hydrogen gradually liquefies and then solidifies, forming the mantle of such a planet.
 It lacks a clear line between atmosphere, ocean and mantle because all three are hydrogen with some other gases in the mix.
 That's why such planets are also known as gas giants.
 Large and small gas giants Gas giants vary in size.
 The smallest ones, like Uranus and Neptune, have solid icy cores of significant size in comparison to their whole volume.
 Their hydrogen is the most impure, with the largest amounts of helium, methane, ammonia and other gases that often dye them in funny colors (Uranus is sky-blue, Neptune is darker blue).
+These smaller than Uranus and Neptune are sometimes called gas dwarfs.
 Larger gas giants, like Saturn, have much greater volumes of gas, and their cores become less significant.
 These medium-size giants tend to be light for their size; Saturn, for example, has less average density than water.
 Once gas giants reach a maximum to their size (that is about the size of Jupiter), making them more massive increases their mass but not their size (but see Puffy Planets below).
 Large gas giants are all of the same size, but it is their mass that matters.
 They become more dense, accumulate thicker mantles of liquid metallic hydrogen and develop more powerful magnetic fields that bend solar winds into deadly radiation belts.
 Close orbits around large, massive gas giants are very radiation-hostile places.
 And once a gas giant reaches an even larger size (13 Jupiter masses) it ceases to be a planet.
 It starts its own fusion reaction (usually deuterium-deuterium) and becomes a star - a brown dwarf.
 But brown dwarfs still exhibit some properties of planets, so they are sometimes classified as planets too, especially if they orbit other stars like gas giants do.
 They kinda sit on the fence.
 Cold and hot gas giants In the Solar system, all gas giants are cold.
 They all are beyond the snow line.
 But in other star systems there were found gas giants really close to their stars.
 It's probably observer bias, as such planets are the easiest to detect from afar, but most known exoplanets are hot gas giants.
 A gas giant cannot form in the inner system, but it can migrate there.
 There are two types of inner-system gas giants: "eccentric Jupiters" and "epistellar Jupiters".
 The first type is in the process of migration, it occupies an eccentric, irregular orbit, coming closer to the sun at times, and further from it other times.
 They usually disrupt any formation of terrestrial planets by doing so.
 The second type is a planet firmly settled near the sun.
 They heat up, their atmospheres expand and, if they are heavy enough, they can become much larger than it's usually allowed for gas giants.
 These hot Jupiters are called "puffy planets" for their very low density.
 After that, their atmosphere is slowly grazed away by solar winds: many epistellar giants have enormous "tails" of gas being ejected from them stretching outwards.
 The end result is a chthonian planet.
 Gas giant moons One important feature of gas giants is that they are large enough to have their own mini-solar systems of large moons that can rival true planets in size.
 In the Solar system all gas giants are cold and boast subsystems of iceballs, icy rockballs, one rocky super-volcanic world (Io) and one cold alternate ocean world (Titan); warm and hot gas giants around other stars can have moons of hotter types, like rockballs, Marses, greenhouses or even Goldilocks like Avatar's Pandora.
 The catch is that a gas giant that's firmly settled in a circular Goldilock orbit is rare indeed, and eccentric giants tend to have moons with hope-crushingly severe annual heat changes.
 Imagine living on a planet where the winter is colder than Antarctic and the summer melts tin and lead.
 Also, the closer a gas giant is to the star, then less likely it has moons because of tidal interactions between the giant and its primary.
 Epistellar giants never have any moons for this reason.

 Dwarf planetsWhat's different about dwarf planets is that they aren't massive enough to dominate their orbits.
 So they are found in belts of various space debris: asteroid belts, Kuiper belts and scattered discs.
 Inner-system dwarf planets are found in asteroid belts and are essentially small rockballs.
 Our system has one: Ceres.
 Other stars may have asteroid belts in their outer systems that contain icy dwarf planets.
 But the most common places to find dwarf planets are Kuiper belts: orbiting discs of primordial icy debris that never coalesced into true planets, found in the dark and cold outer fringes of star systems.
 Our Solar system has a Kuiper belt, and several were confirmed around other stars.
 Kuiper belt dwarf planets are very cold and covered by frozen nitrogen and methane that could be their atmospheres if they were a little warmer.
 In our system, Pluto is a typical example, along with Eris, Haumea, Makemake and the most extreme of them, Sedna, that goes for a hundred of AUs from the Sun at the farthest point of its orbit.